Nanning Guangxi, China Travel Guide

 Detailed travel plan outlining activities and visits.

-The official currency is the Renminbi (RMB), also known as Chinese Yuan (CNY).
+The official currency is the Renminbi (RMB), otherwise known as Chinese Yuan (CNY).
 Exchange major currencies (USD, EUR, GBP, JPY) at banks like Bank of China or at airports/hotels (often with fewer favorable rates).
 ATMs are widely available; inform your bank of your travel plans.

 Digital Payments: